 Spring and summer weddings are easy.
 Throw on a floral dress with some sandals and you’re done.
-A wedding in December though?
-Not so simple.
-On top of deciphering the cryptogram that is the wedding dress code, you now have to factor in weather — so trying to navigate what to wear to a winter wedding digs up some deep questions: Will I be too cold in this?
-Will this look okay with closed-toe shoes?
+A reception in December or February, though?
+Not so simple, if you live somewhere cold.
+On top of deciphering the cryptogram that is the event dress code, you now have to factor in snowy weather so trying to navigate what to wear to a winter wedding digs up some deep questions: Will I freeze in this dress?
+Will this look OK with closed-toe shoes?
 Do I wear tights?
 A coat?
 Ugh, coats.

-Finding the balance between looking chic and staying warm may seem like mission impossible — especially if the wedding happens to fall on the same day as a winter storm.
+Finding the balance between looking chic and staying warm may seem like mission impossible, especially if the nuptial happens to fall on the same day as a major storm.
 But nowadays there are virtually no rules when it comes to wedding guest attire (except for don't wear white, that one still holds), so you can feel free to get creative in your sartorial defense against hypothermia.

-As you plan your outfits for this winter's wedding circuit, embrace the fashion trademarks of the season: long sleeves, luxe velvet and brocade, jewel tones, cozy fur (faux, of course), maybe a bit of festive sparkle.
+As you plan your outfits for the upcoming months, embrace the fashion trademarks of the season: long sleeves, luxe velvet, jewel tones, cozy fur (faux, of course), and maybe even throw in a bit of festive sparkle.
 The options are endless, and, you can argue, even more fun to style than their warm-weather counterparts.
-Here, 10 fail-proof wedding guest looks that are stylish — and won't leave you shivering through to the bouquet toss.
+Here, discover fail-proof wedding guest looks that are stylish and won’t leave you shivering through to the bouquet toss.

-Sure, you have to actively resist wearing velvet in the summer months — flocked fabrics and 100 percent humidity just don't mix well.
-But now, as temperatures start to drop, it's the perfect time to go all-in with velvet everything.
+You have to actively resist wearing velvet in the summer months — flocked fabrics and 100% humidity just don’t mix well.
+But now as temperatures start to drop, it’s the perfect time to go all-in with velvet everything.

-A slinky slip dress may not sound like the best option to beat the chill, but add a cozy stole and suddenly it becomes season-appropriate.
+A dress may not sound like the best option to beat the chill, but add in a cozy outerwear piece and suddenly your entire outfit becomes seasonally appropriate.

 When you’re looking for a little extra coverage, long sleeves are the obvious choice.
 Use it as an opportunity to play with proportions and opt for a mini dress with voluminous arms.
 Or, double down with a long-sleeved floor-length silhouette.